Indicateurs dynamiques d'habiletés précoces en lecture

 For details on the IDAPEL Early Release, read our announcement.

 IDAPEL are a series of experimental French language formative assessments designed to assess the early literacy skills of students learning to read in French in grades K through 5.
 The measures are based on the same theoretical and evidence-based principles of how children learn to read in other alphabetic languages.
 IDAPEL are comprised of six measures designed to assess the fundamental early reading skills of phonemic awareness, alphabetic principle, accuracy and fluency with connected text, and text comprehension.
-The measures are an adaptation of English DIBELS and take into account French language linguistic features including phonology, orthography, and syntax.
+The measures are an adaptation of the English-language Acadience Reading and take into account French-language linguistic features including phonology, orthography, and syntax.

 As diagnostic tools, the measures are sensitive to student growth over time, and facilitate the early identification of students who may be at risk of insufficient reading gain.
 The measures are time efficient and easy to use, and invaluable for progress monitoring student skill, and for evaluating student response to intervention.